socrata/shipyard/README.md

     $ bin/build

-Build a single image from this project:
+Build a single image from this project, with support for specific versions:

-    $ bin/build [name]
+    $ bin/build name[/x.x.x]

 ### Images